AndreyKudritskiy/Tennis-Match-Prediction-Model/README.md

   many of these features are discussed in the notebook, however I did not have time to implement them due to time constraints and incoming due dates
 * Research elo calculations in other sports/games like chess or competitive matchmaking in online video games. apply findings to current elo approach
 * review model for leakage: it's unexpected that right/left handedness was one of the most important features
-* explore ensembling approaches to optimize trees by feature types (categorical, binary,
+* explore possibility to seperate features into distinct models to then aggregate specialized model results into larger ensemble model